heyaphra/go-grpc-learning/README.md

-# hello-gRPC
+# go-grpc-learning

-A simple gRPC API written in Go.
+Learn gRPC and Go incrementally with mini-projects.